+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 3. What is the highest elevation into which the tour will go?

 Kala Patthar has a helicopter altitude of 5,500-5 600 meters.
-It is among the greatest helicopter accessible checkpoints in the globe.
+It is among the greatest helicopter accessible checkpoints in the world.

 Oh, it is quite safe.
-The helicopters have regularly passed its maintenance due date, the pilots have strict high-altitude flight training and they will have severe weight regulations to ensure safety of the passengers.
+The helicopters have regularly passed their maintenance due date, the pilots have strict high-altitude flight training, and they will have severe weight regulations to ensure the safety of the passengers.

 5. Maximum number of occupants in a helicopter?